Driver killed when truck crashes, catches fire in Washington County | Gephardt Daily

 On Thursday, April 3, 2025 at approximately 12:04 p.m., a GMC pickup truck was southbound on SR-7 around milepost 8, according to the Utah Highway Patrol.

-The truck went off the right hand shoulder and continued driving in the dirt for approximately for 300 feet before striking a concrete overpass bridge support head on, UHP said.
+The truck went off the right-hand shoulder and continued driving in the dirt for approximately 300 feet before striking a concrete overpass bridge support head on, UHP said.

 “The driver and the truck sustained heavy fire damage until St. George fire arrived on scene to put out the fire.